ribmanthey/ccValidator/README.md

     * set of integration tests that exercise the range of valid tests given, via the endpoint
         * DONE
     * replace dummy back end with active algorithm, tests confirm good-to-go
+        * DONE algorithm for card type, TODO algorithm for validity
 * MVP2
     * oblige the provision of a security token to access, eg: JWT
     * add security testing